-In “Housing Market is Saturated with Older Homes” we examined the reasons why so many older homes are on the market, and conversely, why there are so few new homes available for purchase.
-If you are in the market to buy a home, you may be considering an older home for the first time.
+We have examined the reasons why so many older homes are on the market.
+Conversely, we looked at why there are so few new homes available for purchase.
+If you are looking to buy a home, you may have to consider an older home for the first time.
 Not only are there so many more available, but they are typically priced at a significant discount compared to a new home.
 Older homes often have a lot of charm, but they also come with their set of challenges.

 The market for older homes (for our purposes those built prior to approximately 1990) varies significantly by region.
-On the east coast, and in older western cities like San Francisco, there are significant numbers of “pre-war” homes, which are considered desirable for their distinctive features, such as exposed brick and crown molding, that make them especially desirable.
+On the east coast, and in older western cities like San Francisco, lay a significant numbers of “pre-war” homes.
+These homes have distinctive features, like exposed brick and crown molding, that make them especially desirable.

 If well-kept, these homes can command similar prices to new homes.
-“Post-war” homes, are usually considered less desirable, both because they tend to be located in suburban areas, and because many of the features of mid-century construction have gone out of style.
+“Post-war” homes, are usually considered less desirable for two reasons.
+One, they tend to be located in suburban areas.
+Two, many of the features of mid-century construction on “post-war” homes have gone out of style.

 Making a straight comparison of price between an older home to a similar new home, may be misleading.
 The purchase price may represent only one portion of the true cost of ownership.
 Even a well-maintained older home is likely to need major work down the road.
-You should ask the seller how old the roof is, when the water heater was last replaced, etc.
+You should ask the seller about the roof’s age and condition, the water heater’s last replacement, etc.

 Get a Home Inspection